adityasinghal25/Trading-App/README.md

-# Stock Trading Web App
+# Web-Based Stock Trading Application

 ## Overview
 This is a Flask-based web application designed to simulate stock trading.
 Users can sign up, log in, and manage their stock portfolios by buying and selling stocks.
 The app provides real-time stock data, user authentication, and session management.